 Department News and Announcements Archive

-The Department of Economics welcomed our incoming class of doctoral students in the annual department celebration on September 10th.
-The incoming class consists of 14 students from the United States and 7 other countries.
+The Department of Economics welcomed our incoming class of doctoral students in the annual department celebration on September 12th.
+The incoming class consists of 9 students.

 It was another busy year for the Economics Department, with faculty and graduate student research activities, research conferences, seminars, and graduate student awards.

 A conference in honor of Krieger-Eisenhower Professor Robert Moffitt took place on September 9-10.
 Eleven distinguished economists gave papers at the conference and a five expert policy analysts participated in […]